TheColonelYoung/stm-dev/README.md

 # Makefile
 Main targets:
-`docker-build` - build container requiren for most of other targets
+`docker-build` - build container required for most of other targets
-`binary` - Compile binary for RP2040
+`firmware` - Compile binary for STM32
-`flash` - Flash binary into RP2040 connected via SWD (RPi Debug Probe)
+`flash` - Flash binary into STM32 connected via SWD
-`picotool`-flash - Use picotool to flash binary into device via USB connection
 `tests` - Compile unit tests
 `run_test` - Run unit tests
-`coverage` - Create coverage report for unit tests
+`coverage` - Creates nad opens coverage report for unit tests
-`report_coverage` - Create HTML coverage report by lcov
 `clean` - Remove build folder

 There are another targets are these are currently used for debugging or testing of system